 Jews on Film

-It will examine themes in Jewish history and culture as expressed through the medium of film.
+This course examines themes in Jewish history and culture as expressed through the medium of film.
 Through readings, lectures, and class discussions, students will explore issues such as assimilation and acculturation, anti-Semitism, group cohesion, interfaith relations, Zionism, and the Holocaust.
-We will consider questions, such as: How are Jewish characters portrayed on film?
+We will consider questions, such as: How are Jewish characters and places portrayed on film?
 Which elements of these portrayals change over time, and which remain constant?
 How do these cultural statements speak to the historical contexts that produced them?
 What choices do filmmakers make regarding the depiction of Jewish life, and how do those choices influence perceptions of Jews in particular, or minorities generally?
-This course is a Shared Passages Sophomore Seminar.
+Sophomores Only

 Islam in Africa